Good Health Means Healthy Skin and Strong Bones

 Some serious Risk Factors to Look At

-Risk factors that contribute to lifestyle diseases are poor diet, smoking and physical inactivity, not to mention alcohol abuse.
+Risk factors that contribute to lifestyle diseases that militate against good health are poor diet, smoking and physical inactivity, not to mention alcohol abuse.
 These four risk factors are contributing greatly to lifestyle diseases like cancer, lung disease, diabetes and heart disease.
 Just these four diseases alone account for over 50% of deaths across the world.